Portumna Castle and Gardens, Portumna, Co Galway

 • Phone – 090 974 1658 (Portumna Castle reception)

-• Parking – Free car park at the castle; additional parking at the forest‑park entrance.
+• Parking – Free car park at the castle entrance; additional spaces at the forest park gates.

-• Facilities – Toilets, a café, a playground and Wi‑Fi are available at the castle grounds.
-The forest park provides picnic tables, toilets and a viewing platform over Lough Derg.
+• Facilities – Toilets, a café, playground, and Wi-Fi are available in the castle grounds.
+The forest park features picnic tables, toilets, and a viewing platform overlooking Lough Derg.

-• Accessibility – Partial wheelchair access at the castle; most forest‑park trails are wheelchair‑friendly, including the “Forest Friendly” boardwalk.
+• Accessibility – Partial wheelchair access at the castle; most forest park trails and the “Forest Friendly” boardwalk are fully accessible.

-• Opening seasons – Most attractions (castle, forest park, workhouse centre) operate from March/April to October/early November.
-Check individual sites for exact dates.
+• Opening seasons – Most attractions operate from March/April through October/early November.
+Verify exact dates before travelling.

 Suggested Itinerary

-2. Mid‑day – Walk the formal gardens, then head into Portumna Forest Park for a leisurely loop (the 2 km “Forest Friendly” trail is ideal for families).
+2. Mid-day – Head into Portumna Forest Park for the 2 km “Forest Friendly” loop, ideal for families or a relaxed stroll.